ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 ### 2.6 HOST SUPPORTING FUNCTIONS

-Functions described in following sections are functions running on host processors in-order to support ztachip execution framework.
+Functions described in the following sections run on the host processor in order to support the ztachip execution framework.

 #### 2.6.1 void ztaInit()